 - 1. Demonstrate practices, skills and processes. - Students identify and reproduce skills in production tasks. - 2.
 Interpret briefs. - Students use knowledge of practices and production processes to formulate design ideas. - 3.
-Select practices, skills and procedures. - Sequence processes. - Students use knowledge and understanding of industry practices and production processes to decide on the combination and order of processes.
+Select practices, skills and procedures. - Students choose knowledge and skills to design and produce fashion products that meet a brief. - 4.
+Sequence processes. - Students use knowledge and understanding of industry practices and production processes to decide on the combination and order of processes.